awsdocs/amazon-athena-user-guide/doc_source/csv-serde.md

 # OpenCSVSerDe for Processing CSV<a name="csv-serde"></a>

-When you create a table from CSV data in Athena, determine what types of values it contains:
+When you create an Athena table for CSV data, determine the SerDe to use what types of values it contains:
-+ If data contains values enclosed in double quotes \(`"`\), you can use the [OpenCSV SerDe](https://cwiki.apache.org/confluence/display/Hive/CSV+Serde) to deserialize the values in Athena\.
-In the following sections, note the behavior of this SerDe with `STRING` data types\.
-+ If data does not contain values enclosed in double quotes \(`"`\), you can omit specifying any SerDe\.
++ If your data contains values enclosed in double quotes \(`"`\), you can use the [OpenCSV SerDe](https://cwiki.apache.org/confluence/display/Hive/CSV+Serde) to deserialize the values in Athena\.
+If your data does not contain values enclosed in double quotes \(`"`\), you can omit specifying any SerDe\.
 In this case, Athena uses the default `LazySimpleSerDe`\.
 For information, see [LazySimpleSerDe for CSV, TSV, and Custom\-Delimited Files](lazy-simple-serde.md)\.
++  If your data has UNIX numeric `TIMESTAMP` values \(for example, `1579059880000`\), use the OpenCSVSerDe\.
+If your data uses the `java.sql.Timestamp` format, use the LazySimpleSerDe\.

 ## CSV SerDe \(OpenCSVSerDe\)<a name="csv-serde-opencsvserde"></a>

-The [OpenCSV SerDe](https://cwiki.apache.org/confluence/display/Hive/CSV+Serde) behaves as follows:
+The [OpenCSV SerDe](https://cwiki.apache.org/confluence/display/Hive/CSV+Serde) has the following characteristics for string data:
-+ Converts all column type values to `STRING`\.
-+ To recognize data types other than `STRING`, relies on the Presto parser and converts the values from `STRING` into those data types if it can recognize them\.
 + Uses double quotes \(`"`\) as the default quote character, and allows you to specify separator, quote, and escape characters, such as:

   ```